 bootrec /rebuildbcd

-# If fails, recreate BCD manually
+# If the above fails, recreate BCD manually

 bcdedit /createstore F:BootBCD